zzm634/typeorm-no-arp/docs/decorator-reference.md

 #### `@JoinColumn`

-Defines which side of the relation contains the join column with a foreign key and allows you to customize the join column name and referenced column name.
+Defines which side of the relation contains the join column with a foreign key and allows you to customize the join column name, referenced column name and foreign key name.
 Example:

 ```typescript